sonyahack1/HackTheBox/HTB_Precious_Linux/HTB_Precious_Linux_27.04.2025.md

 > get credentials for henry user in clear text.

-> Connect to henry other ssh and get first flag:
+> Connect to henry user and get first flag:

 ```bash